solry/mnoc/README.md

 - Event deduplication!!!
 Put events to one queue, dedup them and relay into the real job queue.
 - SNMP trap listener - use threads to scale up
 - mnoc-sync - now it is very specific app, but could be made more abstract to be able to sync any services.
+- Consider some Job executor engine as Celery